RiftValleySoftware/RVS_Spinner/README.md

 You need to provide this array programmatically.
 You assign it to the [`RVS_Spinner.values`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html) property, and the data will be immediately available to use.

+ROTATION
+-
+You can rotate the control, and the center can compensate.
+There is a property, called "`isCompensatingForContainerRotation`," that will force the icon in the center to always be vertical, despite the rotation of the control.
+By default, this is true.
+Setting it to false will cause the center icon to rotate to match the control rotation.

+You should not rotate the control.
+Instead, you should rotate the enclosing view (the one that constrains and defines the open spinner and picker).
+This ensures that all gestures are also rotated properly.

+Rotation should be done programmatically, by setting the [`transform` property](https://developer.apple.com/documentation/uikit/uiview/1622459-transform) of the spinners' superview.

 Here is an example code snippet (from the Test Harness app):

 First, we set up the data array to be set to the control: